veebch/walkman/README.md

 `python3 walkman.py`

 The files that make up the playlists should now each be in a separate directory in the folder `music`, ready to be dragged to your music player.
-If your player is mounted and configured correctly it will rsync with that directory.
+If your player is mounted and configured correctly it will also rsync with that directory.